 The Ford Transit van is made to order, meaning it’s built according to the customer’s specifications.
 There are an overwhelming number of options and features from which to choose from, so it makes the ordering process quite stressful!
-We built our own Ford Transit DIY camper van back in 2016/2017, but for this exercice, we will go through the options/features/equipment that we would personally choose if we had to start our van conversion from scratch in 2021.
+We built our first Ford Transit DIY camper van out of a 2016 Transit, and our second build is underway out of a 2021 Transit.
+This order guide is based on our experience.

-Please keep in mind that some options are subjective and it’s impossible to define a complete package that would suits everyone!
+Please keep in mind that it’s impossible to define a complete package that would suits everyone!
 So we’ll try to focus on the essential stuff.
 Oh and one last thing: we’re not sponsored or affiliated with Ford; we made this guide on a voluntary basis.
 Hope this helps! 🙂

 First things first, go to the Transit “Build & Price” tool on Ford.com.
 This will help you customize your own Transit and get a price estimate (the price is updated as options are added or changed) and prevent you from choosing combination of options that are not compatible together.
 Choose the options you want under “Select Your Configuration” widget on the right-side of the page:

 With a 3-seating second row, the Ford Transit Crew van is designed to carry 5 passengers and still has room for cargo.
 There are side airbags